Quantization Meets Spikes: Nearly Lossless Conversion at the First Timestep via Polarity Multi-Spike Mapping: Conclusion

 \section{Conclusion}

 This paper presents an ANN-to-SNN conversion framework targeting high accuracy and low latency, incorporating a Polarity Quantized Activation (PQA) function and Augmented Integrate-and-Fire (AIF) neurons to faithfully approximate the activation values of ANNs at the first timestep.
-The PQA function adopts an entropy-guided quantization strategy that preserves activation distribution under bit-width representation, thereby ensuring lossless information transfer in the quantization domain and serving as a solid foundation for accurate and efficient conversion.
+The PQA function adopts a tailored hyperparameter initialization strategy to preserve the activation distribution under quantized representation, thereby enabling lossless information transfer in the quantization domain and serving as a solid foundation for accurate and efficient conversion.
 AIF neurons emit multiple spikes with polarity by leveraging both positive and negative thresholds, allowing SNNs to approximate quantized activations at the first timestep, thus reducing inference latency while maintaining accuracy.
 We further provide a theoretical analysis of the activation shift, revealing a membrane potential modulation effect induced by the temporal dynamics of SNNs.
 Specifically, we prove that with extremely few timesteps ($T = 1$), the conversion error is approximately zero.
-Experimental results on CIFAR-10, CIFAR-100, and ImageNet demonstrate that PMSM surpasses existing ANN-to-SNN methods in accuracy, without requiring fine-tuning or additional training, and generalizes well across diverse network architectures.
-Although PMSM shows competitive performance on the image classification benchmarks, the applicability to more complex tasks such as object detection and semantic segmentation remains to be explored.
+Experimental results on both image classification and event-based benchmarks, including CIFAR-10, CIFAR-100, ImageNet, CIFAR10-DVS, N-Caltech101, and EvTouch-Objects, demonstrate that PMSM surpasses existing ANN-to-SNN conversion methods in accuracy without requiring fine-tuning or additional training.
+Moreover, PMSM consistently matches or exceeds state-of-the-art direct training methods while maintaining ultra-low-latency inference and strong generalization across diverse architectures, including CNNs, Vision Transformers, and graph convolutional networks.
+Although PMSM shows competitive performance on both static and event-driven recognition tasks, its applicability to more complex problems such as object detection and semantic segmentation remains to be explored.
 Overall, this work represents a promising step toward accurate and efficient ANN-to-SNN conversion with ultra-low latency.